-As the wild grapes do not have too much fruit, human make a lot of efforts to produce more grapes and it turned to improved.
-You can see how much effort people have taken to overcome the nature.
+As the wild grapes do not have too much fruit, humans make a lot of efforts to produce more grapes.
+You can see how much effort people have taken to overcome nature.

 The video installations are certainly educational, including information on wine-growing regions around the world; different wine varieties; how wine is influenced by the different 'terroirs'; the history of wine making; etc. You can experience the nautical trade using 3D screens as well.